-- 1 Turn your iMac off by choosing Apple (€) > Shut Down. - 2 Disconnect all cables and the power cord from your iMac. - 3 Place a soft, clean towel or cloth on your work surface.
+- 1 Turn off your iMac by choosing Apple (€) > Shut Down. - 2 Disconnect all cables and the power cord from your iMac. - 3 Place a soft, clean towel or cloth on your work surface.
 Hold the sides of your iMac and lay it down so that the screen rests on the surface and the bottom faces you.